matafokka/vite-awesome-svg-loader/README_DEV.md

 This project tries to keep the source code clean and readable.
 Please, try to do so as well, i.e. don't stack `if`s too many times, don't use bit shifts unnecessarily, etc.

 # Integrations development

+**Warning**: do NOT use `vanilla-integration` package do develop custom integrations.
+Use `integration-utils` package and your framework's capabilities instead.

 1. Create an issue to notify the community that you'll be working on your integration.
 1. Create integration and demo packages using `npx turbo generate workspace` command.